US will consider rejoining WHO if it ends corruption, reliance on China: White House

-The US will consider rejoining the World Health Organization if it ends corruption and reliance on China, the White House said on Sunday.
+The US will consider rejoining the World Health Organization if it ends corruption and reliance on China, the White House has said.
 President Donald Trump on Friday terminated America's relationship with the WHO and accused the global health body of being hand in glove with China in sharing inaccurate information to the world about the coronavirus pandemic that has killed more than 370,000 people globally.

 "In the meantime, we're going to take that USD 400 million that the US spends, compared to the USD 40 million that the Chinese spend on the WHO.
 And we're going to make sure it gets to front-line health care workers, just like we're doing with PEPFAR in Africa," O'Brien said.
 "The WHO isn't saving lives for AIDS and HIV victims in Africa.
 It's the United States and our generous taxpayers who are saving those lives in Africa.
 We're not doing it through the WHO.
 We're doing it as the United States of America," he said.